Updated 26 May 2023

 Vaccines are the best protection against COVID-19.
-They are highly effective in preventing hospital admission and serious illness.
-It is important that everyone comes forward when they are eligible.
+They are highly effective in preventing hospital admission and serious illness, including Long COVID.
+It is important that you have all the doses of the NHS COVID-19 vaccination that you are eligible for.

 Getting your COVID-19 vaccinations (16+)